LeivurGargiulo/certificate-generator/replit.md

-# Certificate Management System
+# Certificate Generator

 ## Overview

-This is a full-stack certificate management application built with React, Express, TypeScript, and PostgreSQL.
-The system allows users to generate professional certificates, store them in a database, and manage them through a comprehensive dashboard.
+This is a certificate generation application built with React, Express, and TypeScript.
+The system allows users to generate professional certificates and download them as PDF files.
 It features a modern UI built with shadcn/ui components and Tailwind CSS.

 ## User Preferences